-Extensions with extenuating circumstances will only be granted for a maximum of two weeks.
+Request for exemptions from late penalties will only be granted for a maximum of two weeks.
 Coursework submitted after this time shall be treated as a non-submission and dealt with under the Policy on Extenuating Circumstances in Relation to Performance in Assessments and Examinations.

-Assessment which requires, in part, group interaction within a certain time frame including journal club may have marks deducted if the late submission falls outside of the interaction period, even if an extension is granted.
+Assessment which requires, in part, group interaction within a certain time frame including journal club may have marks deducted if the late submission falls outside of the interaction period, even if an exemption is granted.